EARTH5d/webdev-lab-notebook/reflection.md

 -- 02-a11y: I did all that was asked to do in the CSS file and did not mess with anythign else.

 -- 03-css: I complete all the excerise for this week.
 I used the viedos to help me with 2,5 and 6.

+-- 04-flexbox: I completed all the excerises, I look at the links for help

+-- 05-grid: I completed all the excerises.
+I used the slides as help.

+-- 06-bootstrap: